alexjmnz/btc/README.md

 ### Database

 Run the sql script to create database components.
-There are two scripts, both wil work but you can select based on throughput of writes and reads.
+There are two scripts, both will work but you can select based on throughput of writes and reads.

 - Run ddl.sql if writes are the priority, higher throughput on the register transaction endpoint.
 - Run ddl-materialized-view.sql if reads have the priority, it means a higher throughput on fetching transactions endpoint.